Finding Clarity – What Is Your True Path

 Here are a few tools that helped me in finding clarity 10 years ago, when I felt just like you’re feeling now: standing in the same spot, stuck and frustrated.
 All my life, I felt I was at a crossroads and never dared to choose a path.

 The only way to merge your work with your primary passion is to explore all your passions more fully.
-Kyla Roma gives some great advice in her blog post “Focus on Your Passions & Change Your Life.”
+Kyla Roma gives some great advice in her blog post “Focus on Your Passions and Change Your Life.”

+If you want to get clarity, leave money out of the equation for now.
 Your goals need to be valuable and full of purpose for you and for others, and less about financial wealth.
 The money will come later.

 For example, maybe you love numbers, live and breathe mathematics, and find your life destiny through your work as an accountant.